Philip K. Dick: Films

 Future films based on Dick's writing include a film adaptation of Ubik which, according to Dick's daughter, Isa Dick Hackett, is in advanced negotiation.
 Ubik was set to be made into a film by Michel Gondry.
 In 2014, however, Gondry told French outlet Telerama (via Jeux Actu), that he was no longer working on the project.
-In November 2021, it was announced that Francis Lawrence will direct a film adaptation of Vulcan's Hammer, with Lawrence's about:blank, New Republic Pictures and Electric Shepherd Productions producing.
+In November 2021, it was announced that Francis Lawrence will direct a film adaptation of Vulcan's Hammer, with Lawrence's about:blank production company, alongside New Republic Pictures and Electric Shepherd Productions, producing.

 An animated adaptation of The King of the Elves from Walt Disney Animation Studios was in production and was set to be released in the spring of 2016 but it was cancelled following multiple creative problems.

 The Terminator series prominently features the theme of humanoid assassination machines first portrayed in Second Variety.
 The Halcyon Company, known for developing the Terminator franchise, acquired right of first refusal to film adaptations of the works of Philip K. Dick in 2007.
 In May 2009, they announced plans for an adaptation of Flow My Tears, the Policeman Said.

 Television

 It was reported in 2010 that Ridley Scott would produce an adaptation of The Man in the High Castle for the BBC, in the form of a miniseries.
 A pilot episode was released on Amazon Prime Video in January 2015 and season 1 was fully released in ten episodes of about 60 minutes each on November 20, 2015.
 Premiering in January 2015, the pilot was Amazon's "most-watched since the original series development program began."
 The next month Amazon ordered episodes to fill out a ten-episode season, which was released in November, to positive reviews.
-A second season of ten episodes premiered in December 2016, with a third season announced a few weeks later to be released in 2018.
-In July 2018, it was announced that the series had been renewed for a fourth season.
+A second season of ten episodes premiered in December 2016, and a third season was released on October 5, 2018.
+The fourth and final season premiered on November 15, 2019.

 In late 2015, Fox aired Minority Report, a television series sequel adaptation to the 2002 film of the same name based on Dick's short story "The Minority Report" (1956).
 The show was cancelled after one 10-episode season.

 In May 2016, it was announced that a 10-part anthology series was in the works.
 Titled Philip K. Dick's Electric Dreams, the series was distributed by Sony Pictures Television and premiered on Channel 4 in the United Kingdom and Amazon Prime Video in the United States.
 It was written by executive producers Ronald D. Moore and Michael Dinner, with executive input from Dick's daughter Isa Dick Hackett, and stars Bryan Cranston, also an executive producer.